 Where The Pancakes Are — vegan, dairy-free and gluten-free pancakes

 Any of the pancakes at this Southwark eatery (now with a second branch in Fitzrovia) are available made with the special '3-in-1 batter' instead of regular batter.
-The 3-in-1 batter is suitable for vegan, dairy-free and gluten-free pancake lovers, made from organic rice & buckwheat flour, soy milk and chickpea water.
+The 3-in-1 batter is dairy-free, wheat-free and vegan, made from organic rice & buckwheat flour, soy milk and chickpea water.

 Obviously, you'll need to pick your toppings carefully, though menu options are helpfully labelled as wf (wheat-free) and ve (vegan) where appropriate.
-Vegans are catered for on both the savoury and sweet menus, with baby leaves, cumin, spring onions, green chilli, lime-coriander butter as one lively option.
+Vegans are catered for on both the savoury and sweet menus, with quinoa, roasted squash, red onion, kale, raw beetroot, pomegranate, cashews & ginger-soy dressing as one vibrant option.
 Check the menu for details.

 Where The Pancakes Are, 85a Southwark Bridge Road, SE1 0NQ, and 7 Charlotte Street, Fitzrovia, W1T 1RG

 Senzala, Brixton — vegan and gluten-free galettes

 This south London café serves French crepes with a Brazilian flair.
-Technically, pancakes aren't on the menu — it's a choice between galettes and crepes, the difference being what they're made of) but we find that they both do the job nicely when a pancake craving strikes.
+Technically, pancakes aren't on the menu — it's a choice between galettes and crepes (the difference being what they're made of) but we find that they both do the job nicely when a pancake craving strikes.